TickTeam/guide-tt/android_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

 2. Tap your avatar in the upper-left corner to enter your account details.

-3. Tap"My Pro", then tap “Restore” at the bottom of the new page.
+3. Tap"My Pro", then tap "Restore" at the bottom of the new page.

-If “Restore” doesn't work, please do not hesitate to contact us at support@ticktick.com
+If "Restore" doesn't work, please do not hesitate to contact us at support@ticktick.com